mantidproject/mantid/Code/Mantid/docs/source/concepts/PointAndSpaceGroups.rst

     [0,0,6] is allowed: False
     [0,0,8] is allowed: True

-:ref:`Below <Space group check>` is a more elaborate example which shows one possibility to find a likely candidate space group for a list of reflections.
+:ref:`Below <SpaceGroupCheck>` is a more elaborate example which shows one possibility to find a likely candidate space group for a list of reflections.
 Please note that these reflection conditions only covers the ones listed for the "general position" in ITA.
 When atoms are located on special positions, there may be additional conditions that need to be fulfilled.
 A notable example is the :math:`222`-reflection in Silicon.
 It is forbidden because the silicon atom is located on the :math:`8a` position, which introduces additional reflection conditions.

 Very similar constructions are available in C++ as well, as shown in the API documentation.